emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The KeyUsage extension MAY be included, but are not required.

 The ExtendedKeyUsage extensions defined in {{RFC5280}} MAY also be included, but their use is discouraged.
 Systems SHOULD use a private Certification Authority (CA) for EAP in preference to public CAs.
-The most commonly used public CAs are focussed on the web, and those certificates are not always suitable for use with EAP.
+The most commonly used public CAs are focused on the web, and those certificates are not always suitable for use with EAP.
 In contrast, private CAs can be designed for any purposes, and can be restricted to an enterprise or an other organization.

 ## Server Certificate Validation